White Paraguayans

-White Paraguayans Paraguayos blancos, also known as European Paraguayans Paraguayos europeos, are Paraguayans whose ancestry lies within the continent of Europe, most notably Spain, Italy and Germany, and to a lesser extent, Ukraine and Poland.
+White Paraguayans (Paraguayos blancos) are Paraguayans of total or predominantly European or Levantine ancestry, primarily Spanish and Italian, and to a lesser extent, German, Lebanese, Ukrainian, Polish and Brasiguayan.

 Paraguayan people of European ancestry mostly descend from people who arrived over the centuries from Spain and Italy.
 The Paraguayan population is the result of a heterogeneous mixture: mestizos, Creoles, Spanish immigrants, Italians, Germans, indigenous people of Guarani descent and indigenous people from the Pampas, etc. After the War of the Triple Alliance (1864-1870), in which the original Paraguayan population was practically exterminated, the country was repopulated with the help of immigrants, mainly from European and neighboring countries.

 European Paraguayans are an important ethnic group representing approximately 40% of the Paraguayan population (range of 30% - 55%).
 The vast majority of the remainder of the population is mestizo (having mixed European and indigenous ancestry, most of them of Guarani descent).